kartikperisetla/kartikperisetla.github.io/_posts/2021-02-10-retrieval-augmented-language-model-pre-training.markdown

 <p align="justify">
 Given an input x and a retrieved document z, Knowledge Augmented Encoder defines p(y|z,x). input x and retrieved document z are joined into a single sequence and fed into a different BERT model and [CLS] token representation is used as a pooled representation of the sequence.
 They key idea is to allow cross attention between input x and document x before predicting y.
+<br/> Just to refresh, below figure shows what cross attention does- In encoder-decoder setting, on decoder side for each timestep decoded so far, the representation for each token is recomputed using the cross attention.
+That is, using each token decoded so far as query and using representation from last layer from encoder as key-value, attention is computed and each token representation on decoder side is recomputed.
 </p>
 <img class="center" width="850px" src="{{ site.baseurl }}/assets/img/blog/cross_attention.png"/>
 <br/>